(+ HOW TO DESIGN A BETTER BODYBUILDING PROGRAM)

 - I would encourage Mike to pick shoulder friendly exercises, such as:

 Pull: Ring pull-ups, face-pulls, dumbbell chest supported rows.

 Deadlift: Using a raised platform or trap bar – both are better options when hip mobility is limited.

 This is a brief overview.
-But it should give you an solid idea of the changes from a pure bodybuilding plan so that Mike can REBUILD his body, rather then continue to DESTROY it.
+But it should give you a solid idea of the changes from a pure bodybuilding program so that Mike can REBUILD his body, rather then continue to DESTROY it.

-Follow these guidelines to build you body in a SMARTER way.
+Follow these guidelines to build your body in a SMARTER way.
 Don’t think you can stick to a single type of workout and see results.
 Don’t expect to rival the monsters on the Olympia stage, but DO EXPECT to look, move and function better than ever, and be able to enjoy an active lifestyle all the while.
 And, most importantly, be resilient and built to last.

 Did you like this post?
 Follow me on Instagram for daily workout inspiration and tips and join my weekly Wednesday Wisdom newsletter where I dive deep into the latest topics to help you train smarter and live better.
 Need ideas to maintain your gains during your home workouts?
 Download my FREE guide Band Training for Lifters here (includes info on what bands I use and a discount code to purchase them online).